Zauriel: Zauriel's sword (Flaming Sword)

 Zauriel's second piece of equipment is his Flaming Sword, a creation of elemental angelic fire.
-Cast in the foundries of the Fifth Heaven and characteristic of both guardian angels depicted thus far, the sword is directly bonded to Zauriel's will.
+Cast in the foundries of the Fifth Heaven and characteristic of both guardian angels depicted thus far, the sword is bonded to Zauriel's will.
 It is able to emit blasts of holy fire, and because it is controlled by Zauriel's will, the sword can cut through virtually anything, including otherwise intangible objects and people, and even the very fabric of dimensions.
 Zauriel was once able to cut a hole in the dimensional barrier separating Heaven and Earth when the blade was magically augmented by teammates, enabling him and his team to traverse dimensions.

 Despite it being a heavenly weapon, Zauriel's sword can be exhausted of power.
 It has been blown out at least once, but was re-ignited by one of the powers wielded by the then-Supergirl.

 The angel Abariel later commanded Zauriel to surrender this weapon in exchange for an even more powerful weapon, Michael's battle staff/spear.

 The Aerie

 Zauriel's final piece of equipment is his headquarters itself, the Aerie.
 Floating high over Los Angeles, this shining, golden tower is much like Zauriel's armor in that it is made of Earthly materials but is of Heavenly design.
-The equipment far surpasses the technology of humans, even going so far as to supersede the technology within the JLA Watchtower.
+The equipment far surpasses the technology of humans and that of the JLA Watchtower.

 Michael's battle staff (spear)

 The angel Abariel, after commanding Zauriel to surrender his sword, gives Zauriel this heavenly weapon "until such time we may need it back", formerly wielded by the Archangel Michael himself, when he joins the Shadowpact; it is said to be even more capable than the Trident of Lucifer wielded by Blue Devil, and "has great and terrible powers far beyond your sword's meager abilities".
-It is powerful enough to actually wound Doctor Gotham, an enemy of the Shadowpact whose mystical powers far surpass those of the vastly potent Enchantress.
+It is powerful enough to wound Doctor Gotham, an enemy of the Shadowpact.

 Other versions

-Zauriel is featured in the Elseworlds one-shot Supergirl: Wings as a friend of Matrix who tries to help her.
-He is depicted as a Lindel, an angel who plans out the lives of human beings before they are born.
+Zauriel appears in the Elseworlds one-shot Supergirl: Wings.
+This version is a Lindel, an angel who plans out the lives of human beings before they are born.